 Version 0.1 – Basic data collection and analysis is in beta testing.

-Version 0.2 – Expanded data collection is in development, targetting Q3 2019 for release
+Version 0.2 – Expanded data collection is in beta testing.

 A local, password-protected websocket interface is available for client application to authorize with via the user to query and modify the knowledge graph.
 API documentation for valid endpoints can be made available at request.